JustinLamMSFT/microsoft/windows-365/faq.md

 - ### What is Windows Hybrid Benefit?

     - Windows Hybrid Benefit is a licensing benefit that helps reduce the cost of Windows 365 Business.
-    - Receive a discount of up to 16 percent on your Windows 365 Business subscription if you already use Windows 11 Pro or Windows 10 Pro on a device.
+    - Receive a discount of up to 16% on your Windows 365 Business subscription if you already use Windows 11 Pro or Windows 10 Pro on a device. ​
     - Savings vary by Windows 365 Cloud PC configuration and region.

 - ### Who qualifies for Windows Hybrid Benefit?